wilburhimself/wilburhimself.github.io/src/content/blog/40-evaluating-rag-system-in-rails.md

 tags: ["ruby", "rails", "ai", "rag", "testing", "llm", "observability", "devops"]
 ---

-You've built a RAG system in Rails, but a critical question remains: "How good is it, really?"
-This guide provides a production-focused starting point for building an automated evaluation framework.
-We'll create a parallelized Rake task using an LLM-as-a-judge and embedding comparisons, and integrate it into CI/CD to catch regressions before they hit production.
+You've built a RAG system, but how do you ensure it's production-ready?
+This guide provides a production-oriented approach to building an automated evaluation framework in Rails.
+We'll create a parallelized Rake task that uses an LLM-as-a-judge and embedding comparisons, and integrate it into CI/CD to catch regressions.

 ### Prerequisites

 This guide assumes you have:
-*   A working RAG system with a `RagQueryService`.
+*   A `RagQueryService` and an `OpenAiService` client.
-*   An `EmbeddingService` that returns vectors from a model like `text-embedding-3-small`.
+*   An `EmbeddingService` that returns vectors.
+The quality of the `answer_correctness` metric depends heavily on your model choice (e.g., `text-embedding-3-small` offers a good balance of performance and cost).
-*   An `OpenAiService` client for an LLM provider.
-*   Gems like `parallel` and `linalg` in your Gemfile for performance and calculations.
+*   Gems like `parallel` and `retriable` in your Gemfile.

-### Step 1: Curate and Version Your Evaluation Dataset
+### Step 1: Curate and Version Your Dataset

 Start with 30-50 diverse questions and grow this set over time.
 For traceability, version your dataset files (e.g., `rag_eval_set_v2.yml`).